 - They will allow you to make a telephone call to get in touch with family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, otherwise you you will be given a jumpsuit.
+- If they expect that you will make bail and be released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, otherwise you will be given a jumpsuit.

 Have you ever been booked into jail?
 If you have, please tell us how it happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that might help other people that get arrested get through the process?